 Pros

-- Dramatically simplified campaign management: one campaign structure replaces 5-15 manual ad sets, reducing operational overhead by roughly 60% based on RocketShip HQ time-tracking data across 12 accounts over 6 months
+- Dramatically simplified campaign management: one campaign structure replaces 5-15 manual ad sets, significantly reducing operational overhead compared to running equivalent manual setups

 - Meta's algorithm explores broader audience segments that manual targeting would miss.
 According to a 2024 Meta case study, A+AC reached 22% more unique users while maintaining equivalent ROAS